po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu-Polymorphism/README.md

-# 🏗️ Implement Polymorphism Using Method Overloading
+# 🐛 Implement Polymorphism Using Method Overloading

-Work with a partner to implement the following user story:
+Work with a partner to resolve the following issue(s):

 * As a developer, I want to understand the concept of polymorphism by writing code that utilizes method overloading.

-## Acceptance Criteria
+## Expected Behavior

-* It's done when I create logic to return a letter grade if a number grade was passed into the `displayGrade` method.

-    * For example, if the user passes in `95` the method should return a string, "A", indicating the letter grade.
+* When the user passes in a number grade, like `95`, into the `displayGrade` method, the method should return a string indicating the letter grade, like `A`.

-* It's done when I create logic to return a range of possible percentages if a letter grade was passed into the `displayGrade` method.

-    * For example, if the user passes in `B` the method should return a string, "80 - 89", indicating the range of the grade percentage.
+* When the user passes in a letter grade, like `B`, into the `displayGrade` method, the method should return a string indicating the range of the grade percentage, like `80-89`.

-* It's done when I have created a new instance of `Student` and tested both outcomes.
+## Actual Behavior

+When the user passes in a number grade or letter grade, the method returns `undefined`

+## Steps to Reproduce the Problem

+1. Run `node index.js` from the command line.

+---

 ## 💡 Hints

-* Our method is going to be returning a string, so how can we get that to show up in the terminal when we call the method?
+* We are given an `inRange` helper function.
+How might that come in handy?

 * How can we use switch statements to help code out the solution?
-We also have a `inRange` helper function that is provided to us.
-How might that come in handy?

 ## 🏆 Bonus